 Depreciation limits on business vehicles.
-The total section 179 deduction and depreciation you can deduct for a passenger automobile (that is not an electric vehicle or a truck or van) you use in your business and first placed in service in 2006 is \$2,960.
-The maximum deduction for an electric vehicle is \$8,980.
-The maximum deduction you can take for a truck or van you use in your business and first placed in service in 2006 is \$3,260.
+The total section 179 deduction and depreciation you can deduct for a passenger automobile (that is not a truck or van) you use in your business and first placed in service in 2007 is \$3,060.
+The maximum deduction you can take for a truck or van you use in your business and first placed in service in 2007 is \$3,260.
 See Maximum Depreciation Deduction in chapter 5.